How Often Do Women Masturbate?

 And if we can’t agree on exactly what it is, how on earth will we know how often we do it?

-So, for now, let’s assume that masturbation involves touching your own genitals, either with your hand or with a toy, with the goal of reaching orgasm — even if this doesn’t happen every time.
+So, for now, let’s assume that masturbation involves touching your own genitals, either with your hand or with a toy, intending to reach orgasm — even if this doesn’t happen every time.

 You can do this alone or with someone else present.